ezweave/pretty-functional/chapters/one/one.md

 )
 ```

 But, I find that lends to a lack of readability.
+Again, ask yourself if you could easily grok this word jumble after a few beers, a month later, when you sit down at home, it's 10 pm at night, and you really _really_ want to fix that bug you were struggling with all day.

 Okay, so now I will answer the unanswered question, why did I not just append my original function, `fizzBuzzer`?

 Well, I'm glad I asked:
 * The `console` is really not a very functional construct, but we have to touch non-functional things, at times.
 It's rare, but you could get an error by calling it.
+In general, _I/O of any sort is unpredictable_.
+By seperating the _logic_ of creating our array, we're starting to _think_ more functionally.
 * I might want to make a bunch of different printer type functions.

 For example: